glamorous-noob/pwn_adventure_3/README.md

 They do a silly write-up about it apparently.

-I first knew about the game from a friend in class, and then I found out LiveOverflow's series on YouTube about the game.
+I first knew about the game from a friend in class, and then I found out about LiveOverflow's series on YouTube about the game.
 I watched only the first part of the first video and then decided not to spoil anymore of the game and try to do it myself.

 By documenting (parts of) *My Glamorous Noobness's* journey, I wish to help other noobs (potentially equally glamorous as myself) with their own journeys, and also learn from them through their feedback.
 I also think it will be overall fun to look back at this, many years from now, and think "pfsh, noob", like I've already done a couple of times so far.